 808.15 In rendering a decision in favor of the applicant or appellant, the Development Review Board may attach additional reasonable conditions and safeguards as it deems necessary to implement these regulations and the town plan currently in effect.

-808.16 All decisions shall be sent by certified mail, within the required 45-day period, to the applicant or the appellant on matters of appeal.
-Copies of the decision also shall be mailed to every person appearing who participated at the hearing, and filed with the Zoning Administrator and Clerk as part of the public record of the Town of Danville.
+808.16 The Zoning Administrator shell send all decisions by certified mail, within the required 45-day period, to the applicant or the appellant on matters of appeal.
+The Zoning Administrator shell also mail copies of the decision to every person appearing who participated at the hearing and filecopies of the decision as part of the public record of the Town of Danville.

 Section 809: Zoning Permits